Henry Wilcoxon: Death

 On 6 March 1984, Wilcoxon died of heart failure at his Burbank, California home after suffering from cancer for a number of years.
 He was 78 years old.

+Cultural references

+According to author Katherine Orrison, Egyptian president Gamal Abdel Nasser was an admirer of the actor's performance in The Crusades (1935), and took the nickname "Wilcoxon" while at the Royal Military Academy because he aspired to be a great military leader like Richard the Lionheart.

+Wilcoxon is mentioned in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, as one of Rick Dalton's (Leonardo DiCaprio) co-stars in the (fictional) film Tanner.

 Recognition

 Wilcoxon has a star on the Hollywood Walk of Fame at 6256 Hollywood Blvd. west of Argyle Street, in front of the W Hollywood Hotel & Residences and the Metro B Line Hollywood/Vine station, and across from the Pantages Theater.